 Lori records a duet with Gregg Allman for the movie Next Of Kin, starring Patrick Swayze and Liam Neeson.

-Lori earns a Juno and Canadian Country Music Award nomination for Can't Stop the Girl.
+Lori earned a Juno and Canadian Country Music Award nomination for Can't Stop the Girl.

 With Little Jimmy Dickens

-She is mentored by Tammy Wynette, Harlan Howard, and Roy Acuff at the tail end of Nashville's golden era.
+She was mentored by Tammy Wynette, Harlan Howard, and Roy Acuff at the tail end of Nashville's golden era.